orchetect/DAWFileKit/README.md

 ### Cubase: Track Archive XML

 - Ascertaining the absolute time position of events on tracks that are in musical timebase when the tempo track contains 'Ramp' tempo event(s) is currently not possible.
 The internal curve function that Cubase uses to calculate tempo ramps is not intuitive (ie: not linear or any obvious known curve function), and it may be a proprietary function.
 So this may never be possible with this library.
 The workaround is to not use 'Ramp' tempo events in a session, or if that is unavoidable, move/copy events to a track that is using absolute timebase which can be interpreted reliably with this library.

+### Final Cut Pro XML

+- Basic support is implemented.
+More complete support may come in a future library update.

 ## Affiliation